Ezra–Nehemiah: Expulsion of gentiles in Ezra–Nehemiah

-Like Southwood, Hayes also talks about the "holy seed."
-According to Hayes, Ezra and Nehemiah appear to promote the ban of intermarriage with all Gentiles.
-According to Hayes, Ezra is not a racial ideology that is concerned with purity of blood, but rather a religious notion of Israel as a "holy seed".
-With intermarriage the holy seed of Israel becomes mixed with the profane seed.
-In other words, intermarriage violates the holy seed of Abraham and Israel.

-Pieter M. Venter argues that most of the "gentiles" in Ezra–Nehemiah were actually indigenous Judeans who "emulated" the Canaanites.
+Pieter M. Venter argues that most of the so-called "gentiles" in Ezra–Nehemiah were actually indigenous Judeans who emulated the Canaanites.
 The foreign women, in particular, symbolized the "foreignness" of female impurity, which was "powerful enough to impart ritual havoc".
 Venter cites verses such as and notes that only the Ammonites, Moabites and Egyptians existed as separate ethnicities during the times of Ezra–Nehemiah. adds the Philistines from Ashdod.
 This implied that the other ethnicites were "symbolic".
 Despite this, there are verses such as which indicate that these "gentile Judeans" abandoned their pagan background to join Ezra–Nehemiah's exclusive community.

 Sheshbazzar and Zerubbabel

 Ezra begins with Cyrus entrusting the Temple vessels to Sheshbazzar, "prince of Judah"; this apparently important figure then disappears from the story almost entirely, and Zerubbabel is abruptly introduced as the main figure.
 Both are called governors of Judah and are both credited with laying the foundation of the Temple.
 A number of explanations have been proposed, including: (1) the two are the same person; (2) Sheshbazzar was in fact Shenazzar, Zerubabbel's uncle (mentioned in Chronicles); (3) Sheshbazzar began the work and Zerubbabel finished it.